-filing rates were 2.6 percent higher in counties that contained a casino or were adjacent to a county with a casino than in counties that were further from the nearest casino.
-However the effect was fairly small: If gambling was abolished all over the United States, their model predicts that bankruptcy filings would fall nationally by only 1 percent.
+The availability of casino gambling is another possible explanation for the increase in bankruptcy filings: specifically, casinos existed only in Nevada and New Jersey in 1980 but had spread to 33 states by 2000.
+Barron, Staten, and Wilshusen (2002) found that bankruptcy filing rates were 2.6 percent higher in counties that contained a casino or were adjacent to a county with a casino than in counties that were further from the nearest casino.
+However the effect was fairly small: if gambling was abolished all over the United States, their model predicts that bankruptcy filings would fall nationally by only 1 percent.

-Sullivan et al. (2000) also argue that bankruptcy filings increased over time because bankruptcy has become a middle-class pheno menon, so that households in a much larger portion of the income distribution now file.
+Sullivan, Warren, and Westbrook (2000) also argue that bankruptcy filings increased over time because bankruptcy has become a middle-class phenomenon, so that households in a much larger portion of the income distribution now file.
 However, surveys show that, since the early 1980s, the median income of bankrupts has fallen rather than risen relative to the U.S. median family income level.
-Sullivan et al. (1989) found that the median income of filers in 1981 was 70 percent of U.S. median family income that year; while in a later survey, Sullivan et al. (2000) found that the median income of filers in 1991 had fallen to 50 percent of the U.S. median family income level.
-In the largest and most recent survey, Zhu (2006) found that the median income of filers in 2003 was only 49 percent of U.S. median family income level that year.
+Sullivan, Warren, and Westbrook (1989) found that the median income of filers in 1981 was 70 percent of U.S. median family income that year; while in a later survey, Sullivan, Warren, and Westbrook (2000) found that the median income of filers in 1991 had fallen to 50 percent of the U.S. median family income level.
+In the largest and most recent survey, Zhu (2007) found that the median income of filers in 2003 was only 49 percent of U.S. median family income level that year.
 Thus, the evidence suggests that the typical bankrupt has become poorer over time, not more middle class.